-Loss of consortium can also be called "loss of affection" and "loss of companionship." for parents and children, claims can include the loss of parenting care.
+Loss of consortium can also be called "loss of affection" or "loss of companionship."
+For parents and children, claims can include the loss of parental care.
 For spouses, loss of consortium also includes deprivation of their sexual relationship.

 How To Prove Loss of Consortium

-Loss of consortium is a form of noneconomic damages (also called general damages), which refers to intangible damages that are difficult to calculate in monetary values.
-There's no clear rule for calculating noneconomic damages.
+Loss of consortium is a form of non-economic damages (a component of general damages), which refers to intangible damages that are difficult to calculate in monetary values.
+There's no clear rule for calculating non-economic damages.
 However, if the spouse of a car accident victim is claiming loss of consortium, the court will likely consider the following factors:

 - Whether the marriage involved a stable, loving relationship